jeremycaris/passgrinder/README.md

 Passgrinder is a Wordpress plugin which currently inserts the PassGrinder form via the shortcode, `[passgrinder]`.
 To turn off the form title use, `[passgrinder showtitle="no"]`.

+# Use one password for everything, securely!

+PassGrinder takes your one master password and generates a twenty-character strong password based on the website URL, domain name, app name, or unique phrase you choose.
+Your PassGrinder password is generated in your browser.
+PassGrinder is designed to make it easy for you to use strong, unique passwords online.

 # The Problem

 No security is absolute.
 Any security can be defeated with enough power, time, and resources.
 From mechanical locks to Fort Knox, no security is absolute.